polyurichard/lectures/OOD/oo.md

 }
 ```

-`NPC` (Non-Player Character) extends `Character` and is designed to talk but not to attack.
-The `talk` method is used as inherited, but the `attack` method is overridden to throw an exception, reflecting that NPCs are not designed for combat in the game.
+`NPC` (Non-Player Character), which extends the `Character` class, can talk but not attack others.
+The `attack` method is overridden to throw an exception, reflecting that NPCs are not designed for combat in the game.

 ```java
 public class NPC extends Character {